lenchsam/SFML-Arcade-Game/README.md

 # Sinistar Clone

 Hi!
 This project was created for one of my university modules during my final year.
-This is developed using C++ and SFML.
+This is developed using C++ and utilises SFML.
 It's currently not finished, as im still doing this module.
 ## Table of Contents
 - [Sinistar Clone](#sinistar-clone)
   * [About](#about)